gttdo/asset-tool-local/readme.md

 - Admin: You can login as the admin.
 You can edit the admin account email under the login-handler.php file inside includes > handlers folder.
 ``Email: admin@admin.com PW: password``

-- User: Create your own or use an existing one inside the users database:
+- User: Create our own or use an existing one inside the users database:
 ``Email: someone@email.com PW: password``

-### :pushpin: pareja.jackie@gmail.com | jackiepareja.com
+### :pushpin: pareja.jackie@gmail.com | [jackiepareja.com](www.jackiepareja.com)